 For cycles in sites OUTSIDE New York City public schools:

 - Discuss the use of surveys with the site administrator or principal.
-The ACT COE has developed templates you can use to initiate this conversation or to draw talking points from.
+ACT for Youth has developed templates you can use to initiate this conversation or to draw talking points from.
 The letter may be sent with the parent information/opt-out form below.
 Feel free to modify the template to fit your needs.

-- Send documentation of the site administrator's or principal's permission to use the survey to your ACT COE evaluation contact.
+- Send documentation of the site administrator's or principal's permission to use the survey to your ACT for Youth evaluation contact.
 This can be as simple as a forwarded email exchange.
 This is required.

 - If desired by the site, send the parent information/opt-out form (PDF) home prior to survey administration.
 If a signed form is returned, be sure the youth participant returning the form does NOT complete surveys.
 Note: a youth participant without permission to complete surveys may still participate in EBP programming, if permission was granted.

 For cycles WITHIN New York City public schools: